Voyeur (video game): Reception

+Voyeur was featured in the cover story of Time's September 27, 1993, issue.

 Reviewing the Macintosh version, a Next Generation critic remarked derisively on the limited interactivity of full motion video based games, but said that Voyeur is a superior game by the standards of its genre due to the solid acting.
 He gave it two out of five stars.

 Next Generation reviewed the CD-i version of the game, rating it three stars out of five, and stated that "Although it won't appeal to action fans, this title has enough depth and replay value to be a valuable addition to any CD-i library."
+Power Unlimited reviewed the cd-i version summarizing: "Voyeur sounds more interesting than it really is.
+While the game does not go further than a single vague suggestion.
+The game is mainly a rather tragic B-nonsense soap opera."